 The intro that follows the legal drinking age confirmation sucks the visitor right into the company’s objective, namely to go beyond simple alcoholic drinks to producing spirits in fashion.
 The inception-like placement of the images aided by parallax scrolling produce a wonderful multi-layered effect.
-The 360 degrees experience of the party scene of vodka, the London view of Gin, and the sublime outdoors imagery of Whiskey effectively produce an awe-inspiring association to these products.
+The 360 degrees experience of the party scene of vodka, the London view of Gin, and the sublime outdoors imagery of Whiskey effectively produce awe-inspiring associations with these products.

 Next in line is the support gathering website for Currency, a company focused on financial technology (FinTech) that wants to bring their “center of excellence” to Chicago.

-The parallax scrolling effects throughout this website are playfully guided by a red focus circle that move along as you read down the page.
+The parallax scrolling effects throughout this website are playfully guided by a red focus circle that moves along as you read their pages.
 In this experience, you will soon notice that Currency has their poetic writing done by an artist.
 Visual metaphors such as the “Fintech Epicenter” and contradicting – but amusing – phrases such as “Selected Serendipity” exude the feeling that Currency is about to take control of Chicago’s FinTech industry.

 The next website to make it to our top list is developed by the Russian company Flatis.
-Even though this website also lacks an English translation, its crafty web design speaks a universal language.
+Even though this website lacks an English translation as well, its crafty web design speaks a universal language.

 This Russian website brings the often simplistic landing page to a whole new level.
 The constant movement of faded and sketch-like imagery on the background gives the pleasant feeling of constant work in progress.
 As soon as you start scrolling down, numbers will load onto your screen like they’re written down right in front of your eyes.
 Scroll even further, and it feels like Flatis’ employees slide image after image right under your nose as if you're already signing a contract together.